michaeledgar/protobuf-tmbundle/README.md

 Also, TextMate has a shift-enter idiom for creating new functions/methods.
 At the top-level, this bundle will generate a new Message.
 Inside a message, this command will generate a new field.
 Inside an enum, it will generate a new enum value declaration (and automatically `UPCASE_AND_UNDERSCORE` the enum value name).
 Inside a Service declaration, it will generate a new rpc method.

-These things are possible because this bundle actually understands the structure of the entire message.
+These things are possible because this bundle actually understands the structure of the entire message, which is easy due to the intentionally-simple structure of .proto files.

 ## Installation